tabbykatz/100-days-of-code/r1-log.md

 a mood: https://codepen.io/tabbykatz/full/BaKJxMo (2/5)
 ### day 2/99
 I said initially that I wouldn't count school work for the challenge but... that was a mistake.
 I spent the entire day coding for school.
 We're at the RESTful API stage of an airbnb clone project and I might even be "getting it"!
+### day 3/99
+With a deadline approaching, I worked on airbnb clone most of the day.
+(Managed to fiddle around a bit with the "product landing page" project from #freeCodeCamp as well!)

+Refactoring code in the clone has me wondering if "review" is even a word?